Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 perl collate_IS_annotation_with_species_by_groups.pl
 ```

-Output will be TSV files in `/Insertion_sequences/Filtered_IS_with_species`, per sample, per cohort, and per group if relevant.
+Output will be TSV files in `./Insertion_sequences/Filtered_IS_with_species`, per sample, per cohort, and per group if relevant.

 ### Part 9.
 Functional profiling
 Profile the presence/absence and abundance of microbial pathways in the metagenomes using HUMAnN 2 and metaphlan2.
 These are not global apps on Gadi, so please install and also [download the Chocophlan and Uniref90 databases](https://github.com/biobakery/humann/tree/2.9#5-download-the-databases).

-Humann2 has extremely variable run times that cannot be predicted by eg data szie, so samples are run via a loop rather than using parallel mode.
+Humann2 has extremely variable run times that cannot be predicted by eg data size, so samples are run via a loop rather than using parallel mode.
 Working space utilises `jobfs` (up to 300 GB per ~ 6 GB sample during testing) and copies the key output files to `<workdir>/Functional_profiling` before the job ends.
-Humann2 does not consider pairing information for paired read data, and accepts only one input file, so interleaved or concatenated paired iput is required.
+Humann2 does not consider pairing information for paired read data, and accepts only one input file, so interleaved or concatenated paired input is required.
 For samples with >1 fastq file input, the script will concatenate the temp input data using jobfs.

 Humann2 does have a `resume` flag, however this necessitates that temp files are not written to jobfs, which is wiped upon job completion.
 If you encounter a sample that dies on walltime very much longer than the other samples, it may be worth resubmitting that sample without utilising jobfs (by editing the script to write to workdir rather than jobfs) so that resume can be utilised for potential further failed runs.